Fe4528/NoDelete/README.md

 # NoDelete
-Open Sourced utils and stuff
+Open source utils and stuff that NoDelete uses.